Edi comes off bench to ignite Gonzaga

-Gonzaga made nearly 49 percent of its shots and did a solid defensive job on USF’s talented backcourt.
-Michael Williams, Rashad Green and Cody Doolin combined for 22 points, eight under their typical output.
+Gonzaga made nearly 49 percent of its shots and did a solid job defensive job on USF’s talented backcourt.
+Michael Williams, Rashad Green and Cody Doolin combined for 22 points, eight less than their typical output.
 The trio also had nine turnovers.
 Caloiaro heated up in the second half to finish with 14 points.
 Center Perris Blackwell, who averages 11.5 points, was limited to seven.

 Gonzaga had a season-high 14 steals, several of those fueling the late run that gave the Zags a nine-point halftime lead.
 David Stockton had four steals.
 USF finished with 19 turnovers and made just 42.3 percent of its shots.
 The Dons misfired on 9 of 21 free throws.

 “We made our runs but we missed some free throws, especially me,” said Caloiaro, a 79-percenter who was 4 of 9.
 “We gave them a couple too many transition baskets.
 We could have taken care of the ball better.”